 As this mixed environment grows, risk increases with reduced visibility and control, making manual security and compliance monitoring increasingly difficult.
 In addition, relationships are often strained between development, operations, and security teams—with security personnel often the last to know about configuration changes and issues.

-When vulnerabilities are identified, it takes time to resolve issues and automate fixes, and issues that linger are the ones that get organizations in trouble.
-When fixes are eventually applied, organizations then struggle with the documentation that is needed for what was remediated, when, by whom, and the issues that were resolved.
-Financial services providers must also adhere to industry security standards, such as PCI-DSS, which requires scanning, maintenance, and remediation processes to be in place and documented for compliance.
+When vulnerabilities are identified, it takes time to resolve issues and automate fixes, and issues that linger can cause trouble for organizations.
+Identified vulnerabilities are an additional challenge.
+When fixes are eventually applied, organizations then struggle with the documentation needed for what was remediated, when, and by whom.
+Banks, payment providers, and insurers, along with other financial service firms, must also adhere to security standards, such as Payment Card Industry Data Security Standard (PCI DSS) and General Data Protection Regulation (GDPR), which requires stringent tracking, reporting, and documentation to remain in compliance.

-To address security and compliance concerns, financial services provider focus is on data-driven IT and network process automation across the entire environment.
+To address security and compliance concerns, financial services providers focus on data-driven IT and network process automation across the entire environment.
 This automation includes:

 - Operating systems (OS)

 - OS hardening to a security compliance baseline at provisioning time for consistency and OS immutability

 - Ability to repeat, share, and verify—and assist with security and compliance audits